adomen910e/Rush-Hour-Solver/README.md

 To get there, you must typing in the terminal `cd build/bin`.

 # Play
-To start the solver, you have to go to the bin folder and do `./solv 1` a parameter is required.
+To start the solver, you have to go to the bin folder and do `./solv NbOfLoop GameType PathToLevel ` first and second parameters are required.
+GameType are :
+* 0 = Ane Rouge
+* 1 = Rush Hour
 # TODO
 * Use file to load level